microbotsio/CodeCell/README.md

 ## Attribution
 This 'CodeCell' library contains various features, including device intialization, power managment, light sensning and motion sensing.
 The VCNL4040 light sensor code does not rely on any external libraries.
 But some of the BNO085 Motion-sensor functions were adapted from the [SparkFun BNO08x Arduino Library](https://github.com/sparkfun/SparkFun_BNO08x_Arduino_Library) and the official library provided by [CEVA](https://github.com/ceva-dsp/sh2/tree/main) for the SH2 sensor hub.

 The SparkFun BNO08x library, originally written by Nathan Seidle and adjusted by Pete Lewis at SparkFun Electronics, is released under the MIT License.
-Significant modifications were made to integrate it with the 'CodeCell' library.
+Significant modifications were made to adapt it and integrate into the 'CodeCell' library.

-Additionally, this project incorporates the official [CEVA SH2 sensor hub library](https://github.com/ceva-dsp/sh2/tree/main), which is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Additionally, this project incorporates the official [CEVA SH2 sensor hub library files](https://github.com/ceva-dsp/sh2/tree/main), which is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 CEVA’s notice is as follows: